redowul/pico-8-toolkit/README.md

 ## Requirements

 - VS Code 1.77+
-- Your `.p8` source files should be in the same directory or a subdirectory of the workspace root
+- .p8 files must be placed in the working directory or any of its children

 No additional dependencies required.

 ---

 ## Release Notes

+### 1.2.0

+- Token count now calculates the sum of all selected .p8 files, regardless of directory
+- Combined file export now strips `#include` statements from output

 ### 1.1.0